 Progress in meeting various current TLE obligations are captured in the results section of the Branch’s Annual Reviews.

-For additional information on TLE, see the Department of Aboriginal Affairs and Northern Development’s web site.
+For additional information on TLE, see the Indigenous and Northern Affairs Canada web site.

 The Surveyor General collaborates with the Canada Parks Agency in the management of surveys of lands to be designated as National Parks, Park Reserves, National Historic Sites and National Marine Conservation Areas.